gatsbyjs/gatsby/docs/reference/release-notes/v2.27/index.md

 ### Experimental: Lazy images in develop

-We've got some feedback that the more image-heavy your website gets, the slower `gatsby develop`.
+We've got some feedback that the more images your website contains, the slower your local development experience gets.
+You spend time waiting for images to process, instead of you know, developing!
+No longer!
 This experimental version of `gatsby-plugin-sharp` only does image processing when the page gets requested.

 Try early alpha (and [let us know](https://github.com/gatsbyjs/gatsby/discussions/27603) if you have any issues with it):